 Described as a ‘choice maple’ by Mark Flanagan (Flanagan & Kirkham 2005, p.164), Acer tegmentosum is certainly one of the finest in the section for its bark.
 It is also one of the lesser cultivated snakebarks, though has become more frequent in recent years.
 Together with A. pensylvanicum it is one of, if not the, most cold-hardy members of the section, though being early to flush it is susceptible to late spring frosts.
 Comparisons with A. pensylvanicum don’t end there, as it is very much the Asian counterpart of that species, an understory component of the coniferous and mixed forests of its native range of north east China, the Korean peninsula and eastern Russia (Chen et al. 2018).

 Both these species have comparatively large leaves for the section, though they can be distinguished from one another by the basal lobes, which are often absent altogether in A. pensylvanicum, and generally smaller and less spreading in A. tegmentosum.
 More significantly though, the bloomed shoots of A. tegmentosum, covered in a thick waxy layer, are distinctive, alluded to in its specific epithet, which roughly translates as ‘covered’.
 Horticulturally, A. pensylvanicum is inferior to A. tegmentosum, requiring more shade and being a weaker grower generally.
 The blooming of A. tegmentosum also renders it more tolerant of sun (Justice, in press).
-Mature specimens are typically vase shaped, and with their chalky-white bark particularly prominent, they make fine features in a winter garden, [FROM HERGEST: however they can be somewhat lanky during their teenage years!(?)].
+Mature specimens are typically vase shaped, and with their chalky-white bark particularly prominent, they make fine features in a winter garden, but according to Lawrence Banks (pers. comm.
+2019) they can be somewhat lanky during their ‘teenage years’.

 A more recent introduction to the United Kingdom, from Mt.
 Pidan in Russia’s Schotosky District, was collected on a joint expedition by the Royal Botanic Garden Edinburgh and the Howick Arboretum in 2015, under the code EHER 49, although germination of this material in Edinburgh was poor (T. Christian, pers. comm.
 2020).
 The field notes say that A. tegmentosum was common in open woodlands on sunny, south facing slopes and associated here with ‘Pinus koraiensis, Abies nephrolepis, Populus maximowicziana, Betula dahurica and Tilia amurensis’ (BG-BASE data 2020).